Improve Your Memory With Memory Boosting Exercises

 Practice remembering a situation using all five senses.
 For example, the next time you meet someone new, don’t only listen to their name but also try to observe how they look, the feel of their hand (if you shake their hand), and the smell of their perfume or cologne.
 When you use all five senses in this example context, you may absorb more information about the encounter, which could increase your capacity to remember it down the line and contribute to your brain's cognitive reserve.

-Play games that improve brain function
+Play games or brain training apps that improve brain function

 Certain games have been shown to improve memory and overall brain function when played regularly, such as card games and puzzles.